gitpoap/gitpoap-fe/docs/frontend.md

 ### Code Style & Preferences
-All code should be written in a consistent style.
-This is a very important part of the team's culture, and we expect all code to be written in a consistent style to reduce the amount of work needed to maintain the codebase & vastly minimize the amount of time & attention wasted on debating code style.
+All code should be written in a consistent style - this is an important part of the team's culture that result in the reduction of the amount of work needed to maintain the codebase & also vastly minimizes the amount of time & attention wasted on debating code style.

 1. Write comments with the style `/* comment body */`.